Victoria & Mapperely Patient Participation Group

-Present: James Pam (Acting Chair), Debs Main (Secretary), Bill Brown, Sue Clague, Alan Wilson, Christine Roach, Tony Wright, Susan Jones, Robin Taylor, Martin Rudge, Roy Sells, Michael Stewart, Anne Hardy, Tryphena Anderson, Barbara Kendal.
+Present: James Pam (Acting Chair), Debs Main (Secretary), Cath Verhoeven, Bill Brown, Sue Clague, Alan Wilson, Tony Wright, Robin Taylor, Martin Rudge, Roy Sells, Michael Stewart, Anne Hardy, Tryphena Anderson, Barbara Kendal.

-On Behalf of the practice: Dr Nightingale, Sudaf Baig (Trainee GP)
+On Behalf of the Practice: Dr Nightingale, Simon Jones (Practice Manager).

 2. Matters Arising: